jmmcd/TuneStructureViz/README.md

 # Introduction

 The background to this project is a paper by Seán Doherty (DCU), "Melodic structures in the double jigs of O’Neill’s *The Dance Music of Ireland: 1001 Gems (1907)*.
 Journal of the Society for Musicology in Ireland, pages 19–45, 2022.
-Doherty manually annotated bar-level structures in the 1001 Gems.
+Doherty manually annotated bar-level structures in the 1001 Gems, giving the file `data/Detail1.csv` which is copyright Seán Doherty 2022.
 An 8-bar tune's structure can be expressed as a word such as `a b a c a b a c1`.

 # Prefix Trees